 Situational and personality questions

-Once answering the following questions, do not forget to have the interests of school at the first place, the interest of students at the second place and your own interests just at the third place.
+Once answering such questions in an interview, do not forget to have the interests of school at the first place, the interest of students at the second place, and your own interests just at the third place.

 - Can you describe yourself?